krogul222/Data-Science-Projects/Python/Titanic/Titanic.md

 Fig 3.2.2 confirms my previous conclusions.
 People with lower ticket fare had less chance to survive.
 However, there is not much difference between average and high fare but significant difference between very high fare comparing to other groups.
 It looks like rich people had more chances to survive, probably because of their status.

+### 3.3 Other Features

+I decided to convert Sex feature into categorical with value 0 for male and 1 for female.
+Similarly I did with Embarked feature with value 0 for S and 1 for Q and 2 for C. I left Pclass feture unchanged.
+Rest of the features (SibSP, Parch, Name, Ticket) will be used in feature engineering section.

 ## 4 Feature Engineering
 ### 4.1 Title
 Name feature despite first and second name includes passenger title.
 It is interesting to separate title as a feature to see what is survival probability for passengers with different titles.